Internal Audit Services' Charter

-The results of audits, the conclusions formed, and the recommendations made are promptly reported to the appropriate administrative personnel.
-Management is responsible for seeing that corrective action on any reported deficient conditions is either planned or taken within a reasonable period of time after receipt of a report disclosing those conditions.
+The results of audits, the conclusions formed and the recommendations made are promptly reported to the appropriate administrative personnel.
+After receiving an audit report, management is responsible for seeing that corrective action on any reported deficient conditions is either planned or taken within a reasonable period of time.
 Management is also responsible for written responses indicating the actions to be taken regarding the audit observations.
-The written rresponses are included in the formal audit report.
+The written responses are included in the formal audit report.

 After allowing management sufficient time to implement these corrective actions or plans, Internal Audit Services conducts a follow-up evaluation to assess satisfactory implementation of audit recommendations.
 The results of this follow-up are reported to the Board of Trustees' Audit Committee.
 If the implementation is considered unsatisfactory and depending on the significance of the unimplemented recommendations, the Provost, vice president, dean or director overseeing the department or unit is responsible to see that appropriate actions are taken to achieve satisfactory compliance.